Alex Trebek: Pancreatic cancer and death

-In March 2020, Trebek announced that he had survived one year of cancer treatment (noting that the one-year survival rate was 18%) and that, though the chemotherapy treatments were often worse than the cancer symptoms themselves, Trebek was confident that he would survive another year despite a 7% survival rate, saying that ending treatment would be a "betrayal" to his family, supporters, and to the God in whom he had faith along with the many prayers said on his behalf.
-As a precautionary measure, Jeopardy! initially taped episodes without a studio audience, as protection from the COVID-19 pandemic; Trebek, because of both his age and his condition, was particularly at risk of death from the particular variant of SARS-CoV-2 circulating.
+In March 2020, Trebek announced that he had survived one year of cancer treatment (noting that the one-year survival rate was 18%) and that, though the chemotherapy treatments were often worse than the cancer symptoms themselves, Trebek was confident he would survive another year, despite a 7% survival rate, saying that ending treatment would be a "betrayal" to his family, supporters, and the God in whom he had faith, along with the many prayers said on his behalf.
+As a precautionary measure, Jeopardy! initially taped episodes without a studio audience, as protection from the COVID-19 pandemic; Trebek, because of both his age and health condition, was particularly at risk of death from the particular variant of SARS-CoV-2 circulating.
 Soon afterward, production of the show was suspended altogether.
 The show resumed taping in August, in time for the season 37 premiere.

-On July 16, 2020, Trebek gave an update regarding his cancer.
-Trebek said that while he still felt fatigued, the chemotherapy was "paying off."
+On July 16, 2020, Trebek gave an update regarding his cancer by saying that while he still felt fatigued, the chemotherapy was "paying off".
 Trebek also stated that he was looking forward to taping again.
 Five days later, Trebek published his memoir: The Answer Is...: Reflections on My Life.

 Trebek underwent surgery related to his cancer treatment in October.
-Trebek returned to the show two weeks after the surgery, but he was unable to handle his full workload due to pain from the surgery and had to split his usual five-episode taping session over two days; these five episodes would be Trebek's last.
+Two weeks after the surgery, Trebek returned to the show, but was unable to handle his full workload due to pain from the surgery, and had to split his usual five-episode taping session over two days; these five episodes would be Trebek's last.
 He taped his final episode on October 29, 2020, just 10 days before his death.
-On November 8, Ken Jennings was called in to substitute host for Trebek for what was initially expected to be a temporary replacement while Trebek recovered from the surgery; that same day, Trebek died at his home in Los Angeles at age 80, after 20 months fighting pancreatic cancer.
+On November 8, Ken Jennings was called in to substitute host for Trebek for what was initially expected to be a temporary replacement, while Trebek recovered from the surgery; that same day, Trebek died at his home in Los Angeles at age 80, after 20 months fighting pancreatic cancer.
 It was the same illness that affected his predecessor and the original host of Jeopardy!
 Art Fleming, who died a little over 25 years earlier.
-Trebek's death became major headlines around the world, which also led some of the Big Three networks to break their regular programming for special report coverage in the United States.
-His remains were cremated and his ashes were given to his wife.
+Trebek's death became major headlines around the world, which also led some of the Big Three networks to break their regular programming for special report coverage in the United States, as well as many news reports remembering his career and life on Canada's CBC, CTV, Global Television, and other major broadcasters in his birth nation.
+Trebek was cremated and his ashes were given to his wife.
 Trebek's estate was liquidated in an estate sale in April 2022 as his daughter prepared to sell his home in Studio City.